MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-creating-flowfields-and-flowfilters.md

 ---
-title: Create FlowFields and FlowFilters
+title: Creating FlowFields and FlowFilters
 description: Examples of FlowFields and FlowFilters that are used to display the result of the calculation described in the CalcFormula property.
 author: SusanneWindfeldPedersen
-ms.date: 04/01/2021
+ms.date: 09/04/2023
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na